Documentary Channel (American TV channel): Closure

-At 6:00:04 a.m ET, Documentary Channel ended, and Pivot begun, with the final words spoken on the network being "Good night, and good luck."
-When the successor channel Pivot folded three years later the last program on the network was five consecutive showings of the film Good Night, and Good Luck from 8PM on the 30th onward until the shuttering.
+At 6:00:04 a.m ET, Pivot begun, with the final words spoken on the network being "Good night, and good luck."
+When the successor channel DocPivot folded three years later the last program on the network was five consecutive showings of the film Good Night, and Good Luck from 8PM on the 30th onward until the shuttering.
 The film choice was likely a nod to the final words spoken on Documentary Channel.